The

 Directions:

 Preheat your oven to 400 degrees Fahrenheit.
-Halve the tomatoes and add them to a small Dutch oven, along with all your other ingredients.
+Halve the tomatoes and add them to a small Dutch oven with all your other ingredients.
 Stir everything, and pop it in the oven, covered, for an hour.
-Uncover, give stir again and cook for yet another hour to let everything reduce.
+Uncover, stir again and cook for another hour to let everything reduce.

-Remove the Dutch oven from the oven, let it cool a bit, then use a blender to smooth it all out.
+Remove the Dutch oven from the oven.
+Let the sauce cool, then blend until smooth.
 Place the sauce in a container until it’s ready for use.